-Candidates can combine this syllabus in an examination session with any other CIE syllabus, except:
+Candidates can combine this syllabus in an examination series with any other Cambridge International syllabus, except:

-syllabuses with the same title at the same level
+syllabuses with the same title at the same level.

-Please note that Cambridge O Level, Cambridge IGCSE and Cambridge International Level 1/Level 2 Certificate syllabuses are at the same level.
+Please note that Cambridge O Level, Cambridge IGCSE and Cambridge IGCSE (9-1) syllabuses are at the same level.